netZoo/netZooR/README.md

 ```

 ## Quick Starts & tutorials
-Please refer to the top navigation bar **Get started** for basic usage and application cases.
+Please refer to the top navigation bar **Articles/Quick-Starts** for basic usage and application cases.
 Or use `browseVignettes("netZooR")` after installing package.

 ## Development